enteresanlikk/nodejs-api-starter-kit/README.md

                 - Index.js (Routing is the root file we define.)
             - Client (Front-end Folder)
                 - Index.js (Routing is the file we define.)
-                - Example.js (Routing is the file we define.)
         - Services
             - Tools.js (The functions to be used in the system are included here.)
         - Views